mirafares/Data-Visualization/README.md

 # Data-Visualization
-this repository contains assignments done for data visualization course
+this repository contains assignments done for data visualization course.
+I have used python language, jupyter notebook and voila for visualization